Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Simulations

 \subsubsection{Identification under mismatch}

-The use of the GIC approach for identifying and detecting unobservable FDI attacks is based on the assumption that the nuisance parameter $\Hmat\Delta\bt$ is bounded and small, as described in \eqref{eq; quasi static}.
-In Fig. \ref{fig; sigma}, we study the robustness of the performance to this assumption by evaluating the influence of the norm of the nuisance parameter, $\lvert \lvert\Hmat\Delta\bt\rvert\rvert$, on the identification performance of the different methods.
-To this end, we consider the worst case, in which the equality holds in \eqref{eq; quasi static}, i.e. $\lvert\lvert\Hmat_{\mathcal{L},\mathcal{V}}\Delta\bt\rvert\rvert^2=\eta$.
-In particular, the F-score of the different methods as well as of the oracle GIC from \eqref{eq; GIC oracle} is compared versus different rates of $\eta$ for $K_{\avec}=4$ and $\lvert\lvert\avec\rvert\rvert=0.05 K_{\avec}$.
+The use of the GIC approach for identifying and detecting unobservable FDI attacks is based on the assumption that the nuisance parameter $\Hmat\Delta\bt$ is bounded and small, as described in \eqref{eq; quasi-static}.
+In Fig. \ref{fig; sigma}, we illustrate the robustness of the performance to this assumption by evaluating the influence of the norm of the nuisance parameter, $\lvert \lvert\Hmat\Delta\bt\rvert\rvert$, on the identification performance of the different methods.
+To this end, we consider the worst case, in which the equality in \eqref{eq; quasi-static} holds, i.e. $\lvert\lvert\Hmat_{\mathcal{L},\mathcal{V}}\Delta\bt\rvert\rvert^2=\eta$.
+In particular, the F-score of the different methods, as well as of the clairvoyant GIC from \eqref{eq; GIC oracle}, is compared for different rates of $\eta$ for $K_{\avec}=4$ and $\lvert\lvert\avec\rvert\rvert=0.05 K_{\avec}$.

-Fig. 4 shows that the F-score of the different methods, excluding the oracle GIC from \eqref{eq; GIC oracle}, decreases as $\eta$ increases, due to the model mismatch.
-The F-score of the oracle GIC is independent of $\eta$ since it uses the true value of $\Delta\bt$ and is not based on the approximated model, defined by $\eta$.
+Fig. 4 shows that the F-score of the different methods, excluding the clairvoyant GIC from \eqref{eq; GIC oracle}, decreases as $\eta$ increases, due to the model mismatch.
+The F-score of the clairvoyant GIC is independent of $\eta$ since it uses the true value of $\Delta\bt$ and is not based on the approximated model, defined by $\eta$.
 It can be seen that this degradation in the identification performance is significantly greater for the sparsity-based methods, $\ell_2$ and $\ell_1$, than for the proposed methods.
 Therefore, the proposed methods are more robust to a mismatched model in comparison to the existing methods.
-Finally, for small values of $\eta$ the proposed GIC method converges to the oracle GIC.
+Finally, for small values of $\eta$ the proposed GIC method converges to the clairvoyant GIC.